topgunprogrammer/portfolio/README.md

 ## 🚀 Quick Start

-This portfolio website serves as a comprehensive showcase of **Mohan Ram Shanmugam's** professional journey as a **Full Stack Developer** and **ML & AI Specialist**.
+This portfolio website serves as a comprehensive showcase of **Mohan Ram Shanmugam's** professional journey as a **Full Stack Developer** .
 With over 5 years of experience in software development, this platform highlights:

 - **Professional Experience**: Detailed work history and accomplishments
 - **Technical Projects**: Portfolio of real-world applications and solutions